reflectoring/reflectoring.github.io/_posts/2021-05-07-spring-cloud-aws-rds.md

 }

 ```
 As we can see here, it is completely decoupled from the database configuration.
 We can easily change the database configuration or the database itself(mysql ro postgres or Oracle) in RDS without any change to the code.
+If we work with multiple data source configurations inside one application context, we need to qualify the data source injection point with an @Qualifier annotation .

 ## Running the Example
-We will run this example with jUnit:
+With our datasource set up and injected in a repository class, let us now run this example with a JUnit test:

 ```java
 @SpringBootTest